 Having this infrastructure advantage, the system could present a range of didactic techniques, ranging from pure lecture to interactive tutorial approaches.
 It could cover historical examples, long a favorite of military educators, or futuristic “what if” simulations.
 In both cases, the students would be driven by direction from the tutor/mentor to consider their critical thinking strategies and critique their approaches in a meta-cognitive analysis.

 Advanced Artificial Intelligence technologies, especially deep learning (Deng & Yu, 2014), would allow the system to evaluate new trends in student issues and recommend to programmers the changes needed to make the system increasingly topical and compelling.
 Simulation techniques would allow application of decisions made by the students in realistic settings, either historical or prospective.
 These could be invoked to assess the validity of their decisions.
-The outcomes would, of course, be caveated with the warnings that they represent a stochastic representation of the world and outcomes will vary, as they do in real world situations (Wong, et al., 2007).
-The major goal is to get the students to become engaged in the habit of continuously analyzing their thought processes and making corrections as the situation mandate.
+The outcomes would be caveated with the warnings that they represent a stochastic representation of the world and outcomes will vary, as they do in real world situations (Wong, et al., 2007).
+The major goal is to get the students to become engaged in the habit of continuously analyzing their thought processes and making corrections as the situations mandate.

 For those who are more engaged with tactical duties, the Boyd OODA Loop analyses may be more appropriate.
 There are a number of approaches in use that purport to improve OODA Loop performance.
 Many of these would be readily implementable into the proposed global critical thinking network (von Lubitz et al., 2004).
 Again, high resolution battlefield scenarios would be an excellent vehicle for both training and evaluation.
 Experience with America’s Army is an example of how a product designed with an attractive interface and interactive structure could rapidly show its mettle in measurable performance improvement in training levels.
 (Jean, 2006)